karuppiah7890/calendar-event-booking/STORY.md

 I had to generate the equals and hashcode method using IntelliJ.
 The code looks quite good now!
 The assertions work!

+I also handled null start or end time, as the equals and hashcode method depend on these fields for their functioning and even if one of them is null, things can go crazy.
+I could have handled the null values in the equals or hashcode, however, come to think of it, it does NOT make sense to have a null start or null end in a time slot as that does not have a meaning, so it's best to do it this way.
+Rather than handling possible null values everywhere - don't allow to create a time slot with null start or null end time.